nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 Radius Networks is a proximity services company that provides solutions to help businesses and individuals enhance their experience through mobile device detection and location awareness.
 Located in Washington DC, Radius was founded in 2011 by experienced entrepreneurs to build applications and services around wireless technology and mobile devices.
-Visit [radiusnetworks.com](www.radiusnetworks.com) to learn more about what Radius Networks services can do for you.
+Visit [our main website](http://www.radiusnetworks.com) to learn more about what Radius Networks services can do for you.